 He served as an Associate Justice on the California Court of Appeal in the Third Appellate District in Sacramento for five years from 1999 to 2003.
 He also served as a Legal Affairs Secretary and counsel to Governor Pete Wilson for four years.

-He served for five years (1999-2003) as an Associate Justice on the California Court of Appeal, Third Appellate District, in Sacramento, served as Legal Affairs Secretary and counsel to Governor Pete Wilson for four years, has advised four different governors on legal issues, and acted as Governor Arnold Schwarzenegger’s lead negotiator for tribal-state compacts under the Indian Gaming Regulatory Act.
+He has advised four different governors on legal issues.
+He has also acted as Governor Arnold Schwarzenegger’s lead negotiator for tribal-state compacts under the Indian Gaming Regulatory Act.

-He also has drafted California initiative measures, including Proposition 20 (congressional redistricting reform), which was adopted by the voters in 2010, and Proposition 54 (the Legislature Transparency Act), which was adopted by the voters in 2016.
+He has been instrumental in drafting the California initiative measures that included Proposition 20 (congressional redistricting reform), adopted by the voters in 2010.
+He has also been a part of outlining Proposition 54 (the Legislature Transparency Act), ratified by the voters in 2016.

-In his capacity as Legal Affairs Secretary and counsel to Governor Pete Wilson, he was responsible for all of the legal advice within the Governor’s Office; approving all state agency appeals; supervising and directing litigation strategy with respect to lawsuits brought against the Governor in his official capacity; drafting the Governor’s civil justice reform legislation; and negotiating tribal-state compacts under the Indian Gaming Regulatory Act.
+While serving as a Legal Affairs Secretary and counsel to Governor Pete Wilson, he gave legal advice, approved state agency appeals, supervised and directed litigation strategy for lawsuits against the Governor.
+He also drafted the Governor’s civil justice reform legislation and negotiated tribal-state compacts under the Indian Gaming Regulatory Act.

-He has also maintained an international arbitration practice that has included matters under the English Arbitration Acts and before the International Chamber of Commerce, the American Arbitration Association, and the Iran-United States Claim Tribunal.
+He has also practiced international arbitration.
+In this capacity, he has handled matters under the English Arbitration Acts.
+He has represented his clients before the International Chamber of Commerce, the American Arbitration Association, and the Iran-United States Claim Tribunal.